Scholarships Available

 - Pursuing an education degree

-Awarded to a Newaygo County resident or student graduating from a Newaygo County high school
+To be awarded to a Newaygo County resident or student graduating from a Newaygo County high school

 - Preference to students pursuing a business or education degree